OUR Team

 Short Film Artist (2020)

-Jasmine Liaw is an emerging interdisciplinary artist in contemporary dance performance, new media art, and experimental film.
-Bicoastal, she is based in so-called Toronto and Vancouver.
+Jasmine Liaw (she/her) is a queer emerging interdisciplinary artist, director, and designer in contemporary dance performance, new media art, and experimental film.
 Evidenced in collaboration and community, her work leans into transcultural narratives intersecting her Hakka diaspora, and queer theories in temporality and ecology.
-She holds a Certificate Diploma with Distinction from the Conteur Academy in Toronto.
-She recently completed a two-year artist-in-residence with F-O-R-M Recorded Movement Society’s Technology & Interaction Program.
-Recent presentations include Images Festival, The Asian Arts & Culture Trust with Holt Renfrew and Urbanspace Gallery, Gallery 44, Northwest Film Forum, Charles Street Video, XINEMA, Vector Festival, Pleasure Dome, and more.
-In 2023, she received the Emerging Digital Artist Award presented by EQ Bank and Trinity Square Video for her experimental film work, xīn nī 廖芯妮.
+Select presentations of her work include Museum of Contemporary Art (MOCA) Toronto, The Asian Arts & Culture Trust with Holt Renfrew, Northwest Film Forum, Gallery 44, Pleasure Dome, Images Festival and more.
+Liaw is a recipient of the 2023 Emerging Digital Artists Award presented by EQ Bank and Trinity Square Video.
+Recently, she co-founded inter-grit studios, an experimental auto-ethnographic research collaboratory.

 Founding Artistic Director (2015-2022)